Please first take a look at this programme's grant details. Still have any questions? Then there's a good chance they might be addressed in these FAQ:

 All formal agreements between Journalismfund Europe and its donors stipulate independence and no editorial interference.
 (Representatives from) donors can never be part of the juries that award the grants.
 Journalismfund Europe does not take money from donors that don’t agree with these terms.

-You are welcome to publish parts or your investigation in its entirety on your own platform or blog.
-For your application we request however two letters of intent for publication from professional news outlets in two different countries, that will be independent from your own platform.
+You are welcome to publish your investigation in part or in its entirety on your own platform or blog.
+We request, however, two letters of intent (LOI) for publication from professional independent news outlets in two different countries, that will be independent from your own platform.

 Journalismfund Europe strives for the highest standards for data protection and security.
 Read about our privacy and data protection measures here.

-Journalismfund Europe vzw is a Belgium based independent non‐profit organisation established with the purpose of promoting independent investigative journalism.
+Journalismfund Europe vzw is a Belgium based independent non‐profit intermediairy established by citizens with the purpose of promoting independent investigative journalism.

 Check the general FAQ about our organisation.